Information for and expectations of new and existing council members (February 2026)

 - Our constitution

-- A list of current Council members
+- The list of current Council members

-- Minutes of AGMs and Council meetings.
+- Minutes of AGMs and Council meetings (held on our Council shared drive).

-- Reports and accounts submitted annually to the Office of the Scottish Charity Regulator.
+- Reports and accounts submitted annually to the Office of the Scottish Charity Regulator

-- A little bit about our history – more on this elsewhere on our web site.
+- A little bit about our history

 - Our Community Information Directory